EpicBrainUser/python-booklet/lib/glossary.typ

     short: "memory",
     long: "main memory",
     description: "Computer memory stores data for immediate use by the computer.
 This is referring to RAM - Random Access Memory."
+  ),
+  (
+    key: "syn-sug",
+    short: "syntactic sugar",
+    long: "syntactic sugar",
+    description: "Part of language syntax that makes it easier to use/read for humans.
+It makes the code 'sweeter'."
   )

 )